Uranium-235

 Uranium-235 (' or U-235) is an isotope of uranium making up about 0.72% of natural uranium.
 Unlike the predominant isotope uranium-238, it is fissile, i.e., it can sustain a nuclear chain reaction.
-It is the only fissile isotope that exists in nature as a primordial nuclide.
+It is the only fissile isotope that exists in nature as a primordial nuclide and was discovered in 1935 by Arthur Jeffrey Dempster.

+The release of energy from the fission of Uranium-235 powers most nuclear reactors and nuclear weapons.
+Uranium enrichment is the process of taking natural uranium and increasing the proportion of uranium-235.
+Some reactor types can use natural uranium directly, while nuclear weapons and some others reactor types require uranium enriched in U-235.

 Uranium-235 has a half-life of 704 million years.
-It was discovered in 1935 by Arthur Jeffrey Dempster.
 Its fission cross section for slow thermal neutrons is about 584.3±1 barns.
 For fast neutrons it is on the order of 1 barn.

 Most neutron absorptions induce fission, though a minority (about 15%) result in the formation of uranium-236.